0xCh1lly/HuskyDG_BootloopSaver/README.md

 - If you install module that directly modify system (mean doesn't go through magisk systemless approach) and cause bootloop, Bootloop Protector cannot help!!!

 - **Bootloop protector should only be used as a precaution**.
-Some module still can affect the system after it is disabled or removed.
+Some modules still can affect the system after they are disabled or removed.
 The only option is wiping all your data. **Please take care of what you are going to install**.

 ## Requirements
 - Magisk 20.4+ is installed